Ashot72/SPFx-Forums-Hook-GitHub-Workflow/README.md

 # SPFx Forums Hook GitHub Workflow
 I built a CI/CD pipeline with GitHub Actions (Workflows) for my SharePoint SPFx-Forums-Hook application.
 We will test, build, generate an SPFx package and deploy it to an organization tenant’s App Catalog automatically.
-Our workflow uses third tarty actions, reusable workflows and composite actions.
+Our workflow uses third party actions, reusable workflows and composite actions.

 Original [SharePoint SPFx-Forums-Hook application](https://github.com/Ashot72/SPFx-Forums-Hook).